Taylor-Hinote/AdChecker/README.md

 ## Ad Checker
-Checks for google ad's in google search to see how many times "Fine's Gallery" appears as seller
+Checks for google ad's in google search to see how many times "seller" appears as seller

 ## Authors

 - [Taylor Hinote](https://github.com/Taylor-Hinote/)